 we believe it is a world first.

-is available as a complete, fully referenced, self contained package integrated with NZPCA Manuals 1,2, and 3.
+is available as a complete, fully referenced, self-contained package integrated with NZPCA Manuals 1,2, and 3.

 is accessible to all coaches irrespective of where they live.

-provides a self paced system of achievement.
+provides a self-paced system of achievement.

-is self perpetuating, - it offers components on 'teaching to teach', so coaches may train others.
+is self-perpetuating, - it offers components on 'teaching to teach', so coaches may train others.

 tutors and assessors are trained, supported and monitored by the NZPCA.

 Due to requests from Pony Club coaches who would like to work through the level at which they are teaching, the Coaches Training Programme is also offered as a separate component module.
 Modules may be taken in any order.
-They 'stand alone' and do not represent a qualification with the Equestrian Coaches Training Programme.
+They are 'stand-alone' and do not represent a qualification with the Equestrian Coaches Training Programme.
 Modules may be cross credited if instructors wish to join the Coaching Training Programme.